 Lebanese tennis player Hady Habib's first experience of playing on grass in England was about as stereotypical as it gets.

-In preparation for his first crack at Wimbledon qualifying this week, the 26-year-old took part in a Challenger tournament in Ilkley, a leafy spa town some 300km north-west of London, where the fabled Grand Slam takes place from June 30-July 13.
+In preparation for his first crack at Wimbledon qualifying, the 26-year-old took part in a Challenger tournament last week in Ilkley, a leafy spa town in West Yorkshire around 300km north of London.

 Due to bad weather, Habib played a two-hour, three-set match split across two days.
 He clocked a whopping 27 aces but lost the match.
 He won two matches in doubles before losing in the semi-finals.